 The course is assessed through a variety of tasks that include Data Interpretation and Short and Extended Responses.
 These include multiple choice questions, calculations, case studies, data interpretations as well as tests and examinations requiring critical analysis and interpretation.

-Students require at least a C grade in Year 10 Humanities and Social Sciences.
+Students require a high C grade or above in Year 10 Standard Humanities and Social Sciences or C grade or above in Year 10 STRIVE Humanities and Social Sciences.